2014 United States House of Representatives elections in Utah: District 4

 The 4th district is located in northern-central Utah and includes parts of Salt Lake, Utah, Juab, and Sanpete counties.
-The incumbent is Democrat Jim Matheson, who has represented the district since 2013 and previously represented the 3rd district from 2001 to 2013.
-He was re-elected with 49% of the vote in 2012 and the district has a PVI of R+16.
+The incumbent, Democrat Jim Matheson, who had represented the district since 2013 and previously represented the 3rd district from 2001 to 2013, retired.
+He was re-elected with 49% of the vote in 2012, and the district has a PVI of R+16.